 All students, with the exception of students who are prohibited by federal or state law from residing in student residence facilities for any reason, shall have an equal opportunity to reside in student residence facilities regardless of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expression, familial status, age or disability, provided that separate student residential facilities may be established on the basis of sex.

-Occupant residents residing in assigned living space must be the legal spouse or child of a student resident.

-Summer housing is available to MTSU students enrolled in summer courses and occupants residing with such students, provided students are enrolled in the summer session for which they plan to reside in a student residence facility.
+Summer housing is available to MTSU students enrolled in summer courses.

 No person who is registered or required to register as a sex offender pursuant to the Tennessee Sexual Offender and Violent Sexual Offender Registration, Verification and Tracking Act of 2004, as amended, T.C.A. §§ 40-39-201, et. seq., shall be eligible to reside in any on-campus student residence facility.